 A real-time transit guide for autistic adults.

-How might we help autistic adults achieve independence when riding public transit?
+How can we help autistic adults achieve independence when riding public transportation?

 Interaction Design, Visual Design, Ideation, Storyboarding, Prototyping, Research